Harren06/Stable-diffusion-discord-uploader/README.md

 # Stable diffusion discord upploader

-Stable diffusion discord upploader is a python script that automaticly extracts metadata and upploads newly genereatd images as embeds to Discord using Discords webhook API.
-This script is ment to be used with thw windows version of [AUTOMATIC1111 stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
-The Discord embeds include the image generaded, positive and negative promts extracted from metadata, as well as steps, sampler, CFG scale, seed, resolution, model hash and model name.
-By default the script is configured to upload `txt2img` and `img2img` but can easily be configured under `Configuration variables` to uppload other types of generations.
+Stable Diffusion Discord Uploader is a Python script that automatically extracts metadata and uploads newly generated images as embeds to Discord using Discord's Webhook API.
+This script is meant to be used with the Windows version of [AUTOMATIC1111 stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+The Discord embeds include the generated image, positive and negative prompts extracted from metadata, as well as steps, sampler, CFG scale, seed, resolution, model hash, and model name.
+By default, the script is configured to upload "txt2img" and "img2img" but can easily be configured, under `configuration variables`, to upload other types of generations.

 ![image](https://github.com/Harren06/Stable-diffusion-discord-upploader/blob/main/image.png)